kamilburda/gimp-export-layers/docs/sections/Advanced-Usage.md

 **Use file extensions in layer names**

 If a layer has a recognized file extension, use that file extension instead of the file extension in the "File extension" text entry.

+**Use layer size**

+If enabled, layers will be resized (not scaled) to their size instead of the image size.
+This procedure is enabled by default.

+To keep the size of the image canvas and the layer position within the image, disable this setting.
+Note that in that case the layers will be cut off if they are partially outside the image canvas.
+To export the entire layer, leave this setting enabled.

 Additional Constraints